os-climate/sostrades-core/sos_trades_core/execution_engine/documentation/build_sos_very_simple_multi_scenario.markdown

 ## References

-## Appendix : from a mathematical point of view
+## Appendix: from a mathematical point of view
 The vs_MS driver is dedicated to create as many scenarios as have been provided in a defined map:

 vsMS: